-Only a quick two and half hours from Cincinnati we stumbled upon this unique adventure zoo in tiny town of Horse Cave, Kentucky.
+Only a quick two and a half hours from Cincinnati we stumbled upon this unique adventure zoo in the tiny town of Horse Cave, Kentucky.
 We didn’t quite know what to expect since we purchased our tickets on Groupon.
-We have been burned by tacky tourist attractions before, but this placed looked promising.
+We have been burned by tacky tourist attractions before, but this place looked promising.
 I mean, where else can you go that you can pet a kangaroo?!
-Upon arrival I was skeptical because the parking lot is gravel and there didn’t appear to be any sense of order as to where you should park.
+Upon arrival, I was skeptical because the parking lot is gravel and there didn’t appear to be any sense of order as to where you should park.
 I couldn’t see the zoo since it is spread out into the hillside, and my fears began to mount.
 REST ASSURED MATES THIS IS A TRIP WORTH TAKING.
 Here are my top reasons why you need to make the trip to visit Kentucky Down Under.

-The Zoo Is Very Interactive
+The Kentucky Down Under Zoo Is Very Interactive

 Take The Cave Tour

 Your admission into the park includes a free tour of the historic Oynx Cave.
 The tour is roughly forty-five minutes long and includes beautiful formations and an underground pool at the end.
-They have made the cave very family friendly, however no strollers or wheelchairs are allowed inside the cave.
+They have made the cave very family friendly, however, no strollers or wheelchairs are allowed inside the cave.
 I would recommend placing all babies in a carrier to do the tour as the cave is slippery and wet.
 Keep little ones close by as there are no handrails, but steps have been carved out.
 There are few spots in the cave where you will have to duck under formations and squeeze through some tight spots.
 I am in no way a small person, so these spots were a shade tight for me.
 At one point I almost had to take Sophie out of the carrier or grease myself up to get through.
 Praise the Lord we made it without getting the tanning butter out, but just something to keep in mind if you have a baby attached to you.